‘VOLTSWAGEN’ - Volkswagen Golf GTE Independent New Review (Ref:267/12114)

 Cost of Ownership

 The published figures for the GTE look faintly unfeasible.
-Volkswagen claims a combined fuel economy figure of up to 235.4mpg and emissions of up to 26g/km.
-For reference, the alternative Golf eHybrid 204PS version of this model manages 235.4mpg and 21g/km of CO2.
+Volkswagen claims a combined fuel economy figure of 796.3mpg (yes, you read that right) and emissions of up to 8g/km.
+Compare to 235.4mpg and 26g/km for the pre-facelift model.
+For reference, the alternative Golf eHybrid 204PS version of this model manages 992.4mpg and 6g/km of CO2.
 Readings like these really point to the deficiencies of the WLTP economy tests for measuring cars like this, rather than the real world abilities of the GTE.
-In pure electric mode (activated at the press of a button), the Golf GTE can travel up to 40 miles (it's 44 miles for the eHybrid variant).
+In pure electric mode (activated at the press of a button), the Golf GTE can travel up to 82 miles, 42 miles further than before (it's 89 miles for the eHybrid variant).
 In other words, if the vehicle is only used for short commutes and re-charged regularly overnight, it is conceivable that this GTE can be run almost entirely without fuel.
 And conceivably (if you get your charging regime right) on off-peak electricity that'll hopefully cost pennies rather than pounds to consume.
-The combined range of the petrol and electric motor is around 660 miles, making it an ideal comfortable car for longer journeys.

 The extent to which you can charge this car up from the mains is also obviously going to make quite a difference to your overall running costs.
 Doing so inevitably takes a lot less time than it would in a comparable full-electric car - say something like a Nissan Leaf.
 That's because the batteries of a Plug-in hybrid car like this one are much smaller.
 Powering this Volkswagen up from a domestic socket would take around five hours, but most owners will want to find an extra few hundred pounds to install a Wallbox charger in their garages.
 Use such a wallbox - or indeed plug in to one of the many public charging points springing up around the country - and you'll be able to reduce your charging time period from empty to around three hours and thirty minutes.